-In addition to the standard benefits, coverage will include hearing aids in the amount of three hundred dollars (\$300)/lifetime; and vision care in the amount of three hundred dollars (\$300) every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.
+In addition to the standard benefits, coverage will include hearing aids in the amount of \$300/lifetime; and vision care in the amount of \$300 every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.

-Effective December 1, 2021, in addition to the standard benefits, coverage will include hearing aids in the amount of three hundred dollars (\$300)/lifetime; and vision care in the amount of three hundred and fifty dollars (\$350) every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.
+Effective December 1, 2021, in addition to the standard benefits, coverage will include hearing aids in the amount of \$300/lifetime; and vision care in the amount of \$350 every 24 months, with the right of the beneficiary to access the benefit one time only for corrective laser eye surgery.